 Step 4: Interview Your Family

-Something I wish I had done earlier in my own journey is interview my older living relatives.
-That would have saved me countless hours of trying to sort out relationships that they knew all too well.
+Something many people wish they had done earlier is interviewing their older living relatives.
+That would have saved countless hours of trying to sort out relationships that the relatives knew all too well.
 Sometimes people know a lot, but they don’t tell you unless you ask, so before you even dig for any records, check with your family (and even extended family) what they know.
 You may be surprised!

 Step 5: Go Online

 In today’s digital world, finding records is much easier than it used to be, so create an account with Ancestry.com or FamilySearch.org, just to see what you can find out.
 It may be enough to hook you – yes, it’s that much fun!
-A word of caution though: the internet is also filled with a lot of incorrect information, so before you add things to your family tree, make sure it’s coming from a reputable source.
+A word of caution though: the internet is also filled with a lot of incorrect information, so before you add things to your family tree about your Swedish ancestors, make sure it’s coming from a reputable source.

 Step 6: Visit a Repository

-The current state of the world has changed in the last few weeks, but my hope is that soon it will be possible to visit all of our wonderful repositories again.
-That means all of those libraries, museums, and family history archives where so much of the world’s information is kept.
 The internet holds a treasure trove of information, but it’s estimated that only about 2% of what is available has been scanned thus far.
 Translation?
-You’ll likely need to visit an archive at some point.
+You’ll likely need to visit an archive at some point to find out more about your Swedish ancestors.

 If you don’t live in the area where your research subject lived, know that most repositories offer scanning & copy services that you can take advantage of in exchange for a small fee.
 You can also hire a local genealogist to retrieve information for you (visit the Association of Professional Genealogists to find one).
 Don’t overlook the local archives as they may have resources you never knew existed!

 What is fact and what is fiction?
 This is where it gets interesting!
-I always say that being a genealogist is like being a lawyer, you’re just working in a different time and space.
+Being a genealogist is like being a lawyer, you’re just working in a different time and space.
 And just like in court, you need to be able to prove your case with facts and documentation.
 If not, we’re going to have trouble believing you.

 Was uncle Willard really a New Yorker?
 Did he immigrate from some other country or was he born there?
 And why do I have this photo of him in a military outfit when he never spoke about serving?
 All of this can be really exciting to uncover.

-While this sounds like a lot of work (and it can be), it’s more like putting together a puzzle.
+While this sounds like a lot of work (and it can be), it’s more like putting together a puzzle about your Swedish ancestors.
 You become your own detective and it’s quite addictive!
-Trust me!

 Step 8: Learn about the Genealogical GPS